popany/notes/c_cpp/memory_model/note.md

 Changes to memory ordering are made both by the compiler (at compile time) and by the processor (at run time), all in the name of making your code run faster. [[12]](#12-memory-ordering-at-compile-time)

 Memory reordering goes largely unnoticed by programmers writing single-threaded code.
-It often goes unnoticed in multithreaded programming, too, since mutexes, semaphores and events are all designed to prevent memory reordering around their call sites.
-It's only when lock-free techniques are used – when memory is shared between threads without any kind of mutual exclusion – that the cat is finally out of the bag, and the effects of memory reordering [can be plainly observed](http://preshing.com/20120515/memory-reordering-caught-in-the-act). [[12]](#12-memory-ordering-at-compile-time)
+It often goes unnoticed in multithreaded programming, too, since mutexes, semaphores and events are all designed to prevent memory reordering around their call sites. **It's only when lock-free techniques are used** – when memory is shared between threads without any kind of mutual exclusion – that the cat is finally out of the bag, and **the effects of memory reordering [can be plainly observed](http://preshing.com/20120515/memory-reordering-caught-in-the-act)**. [[12]](#12-memory-ordering-at-compile-time)

 ## Compiler Instruction Reordering